TAP-WES-Bioinformatics/.github/profile/README.md

 Welcome to the hands-on component of the TAP-WES Bioinformatics training!

-To access the tutorials, click `Repositories` in the top drop-down menu
+To access the tutorials, click `Repositories` in the top drop-down menu.

+We'll be starting with the [Project Organization for Bioinformatics](https://github.com/TAP-WES-Bioinformatics/project-organisation-for-bioinformatics-tutorial).

+Feel free to reach out to the course organizers if you're ever stuck on anything!

 <!--